Francisco Miró Quesada Cantuarias: Biography

 In July 1963, during the first Popular Action government, President Fernando Belaúnde Terry appointed him Minister of Public Education of Peru.
 As such, he made several innovations, among which highlight the creation of an office dedicated to serving parents, another oriented to the attention of the members of the teachers' union; the massive construction of classrooms using the methods of Popular Cooperation – one of the principles inspired by the acciopopulist ideology; the application, for the first time, of bilingual education methods in Peru; and the incorporation of a high percentage of the primary school population into the education system.
 In October 1964, he was questioned by the appropriate majority of the National Parliament and censured for leaving the floor without the debate over the alleged illegal transfer of several million soles from his office.

-During the government of Francisco Morales Bermúdez, he was an ideologist summoned for this management and worked as a professor at Cayetano Heredia University and Lima University.
+During the government of Francisco Morales Bermúdez, he was an ideologue summoned for this management and worked as a professor at Cayetano Heredia University and Lima University.
 Upon reaching seventy years of age, he was dismissed at the University of Lima; and went on to work at the Ricardo Palma University.
 He continues publishing in the newspaper of his family, El Comercio de Lima.

 From 2003 to September 2008, he served as the journalistic director of the newspaper El Comercio.

 Francisco Miró Quesada Cantuarias received on 9 December 2008 the Medal of Honor of the Congress of the Republic, in the degree of Grand Officer for his outstanding philosophical work, journalism, political thought and scientific dissemination.